Last Updated on

 Trivia: DID YOU KNOW that the US Virgin Islands is the only part of the United States that drives on the left side of the road?
 This is a custom that they have kept from Danish rule.

 Food and drinks is a significant part of the culture in the US Virgin Islands.
 Every major celebration involves food and drinks to celebrate.
 In the US Virgin Islands, you will get to enjoy an assortment of dishes unique to the Carribean, as well as others that are influenced by its former occupants.

 The Indians were the first inhabitants of the island and they made use of local fruits and vegetables to make food.
 Even when the European settlers came in, much of the food culture was preserved until today.
 In fact, it was the Indians who introduced barbecue to the island cuisine.

-When the Europeans arrived to the island, they introduced various ingredients like wheat, beef, garlic and onion.
+When the Europeans arrived on the islands, they introduced various ingredients like wheat, beef, garlic, and onion.
 Curry dishes are also popular in the Caribbean, which is also an introduction of Indians to the local cuisine using a spice called curry.

 Underwater National Park in St. John – If you love to snorkel, then you should definitely check out the underwater trail off the coast of St. John (one of the main islands in USVI).
 This snorkeling trail is suited for all levels of swimmers.

 Magens Bay – This is a bay in the region of St. Thomas, which consists of a well-protected white sand beach that stretches for nearly a mile.
 It is a popular tourist destination in the island wherein the beach sits on a deep bay.
 The waters of the bay are typically calm, which is great for swimming.
 The beach also consists of a sandy bottom making it an ideal spot for snorkeling.
 There are also local fishing boats that anchor in the bay.